ART INSPIRING ENVIRONMENTAL ACTIVISM

-Each year Nevada County Arts Council partners with the Wild & Scenic Film Festival to mount a multi-venue exhibition of visual art presented in local galleries and businesses across the downtown areas of the Grass Valley-Nevada City Cultural District (a state-designated California Cultural District).
+Each year Nevada County Arts Council partners with the Wild & Scenic Film Festival to mount a multi-venue exhibit of visual art presented in local galleries and businesses across the downtown areas of the Grass Valley-Nevada City Cultural District (a state-designated California Cultural District).
 Together, we offer a fresh dimension for more than 8,000 festival attendees to enjoy the work of our artists, and meet with filmmakers, social activists, and environmental leaders.
-The 2024 Wild & Scenic Film Festival takes place from February 15-19th.
+The 2024 Wild & Scenic Film Festival took place from February 15-19th.

 Wild & Scenic Film Festival, produced by South Yuba River Citizens League, inspires environmental activism and a love for nature.
 It shares an urgent call to action, encouraging festival-goers to learn more about what they can do to save our threatened planet.